neillbell/zoneminder-scripts/README.md

 The Scripts
 ----

-* **daylight** use zmgetimg and sunrise to fetch and save daylight motion images during ap specified set of days.
+* **daylight** use zmgetimg and sunrise to fetch and save daylight motion images during a specified set of days.

 * **dosunrise** example script for using the sunrise script and 'at' to control ZoneMinder.